 Most folks opt to get to Lamu by taking a small passenger airplane.
 At the urging of locals, who warned about danger on the highway to Lamu, I grudgingly shelled out the shillings amounting to about $79 for the plane as well.
 The thirteen-seater passenger airplane in a country not held in high esteem for its airline safety standards seemed a rather daunting option in and of itself.

-Somehow we got to Mombasa’s tiny airport on a neighboring island unscathed.
+Somehow we got to Lamu’s tiny airport on a neighboring Manda island unscathed.
 From there it is only a short boat ride to the island.

 Lamu has no vehicles, or roads for that matter, only the labyrinth of narrow passageways lined with craft shops that just beg you to get lost among them.
 A 45-minute walk north from the town center brings you to the sprawling white sand Shela Beach, where there are a few high-end western-style hotels

 Dotted along the shorefront, under the cover of trees, are chai sellers serving tiny cups of sweet mint tea.
 Sitting down to discuss affair’s and sip tea under the Baobab tree is a common Lamu pastime and the key to discovering real Swahili culture.
 Covering up and heading into one of the island’s 23 mosques is another good way to get a handle on the culture.
-Though many westerns have an initial, unwarranted distrust of Muslim customs due to a few high-profile fundamentalist sects, Swahili culture, deeply rooted in Islam, is peaceful and rich.
+Though some westerns initially wary due to small number of high-profile fundamentalist sects that have infiltrated the Kenya coast, Swahili culture, deeply rooted in Islam, is peaceful and rich.

 Ride a Dhow to Pate & Kiwayu Islands